-The SQM-LU-DL-V measures the darkness of the night sky to provide readings of magnitudes per square arc second through the USB connection. the SQM-LU-DL-V is capable of internally recording readings.
+The SQM-LU-DL measures the darkness of the night sky to provide readings of magnitudes per square arc second through the USB connection.

 A light to frequency sensor (TSL237) provides the micro-controller with a signal whose frequency depends on the amount of incoming light.
 And, readings from the temperature sensor are used to compensate the light sensor readings through the range of operating temperatures.